 - 1. Credits shall be transferable with no loss of value between schools that are accredited. - 2.
 Students transferring from a home school or private school to the district shall be placed at the grade level appropriate to the age of the student, or to the student's score on an achievement test administered according to the statewide or district testing programs. - 3.
 Credits earned through correspondence or extension study may be accepted if such credits are from schools approved or accredited by the National Home Study Counsel, the State Board of Education, of the state in which they are located, or by a college or university which is regionally accredited for such purposes. - 4.
 A final examination shall be administered to all students in all courses offered for credit. - 5.
 A student cannot take the same course twice for credit. - 6.
 Dual enrollment credit, both academic and vocational, may be earned simultaneously from both the public school district and the post-secondary institution(s).
 Dual enrollment requires an agreement between the two - 7.
 Students graduating (Class of 2011) shall receive a high school diploma if he/she has passed a state competency examination (NMHSCE) in the subject areas of language arts, writing, reading, mathematics, science, and social studies.
 If the student does not meet the NMHSCE requirement, he/she will have 5 years to meet this graduation requirement. - 8.
-Students entering high school starting in the Fall 2009-2010 (Class of 2013 and thereafter) will have to pass the New Mexico State Assessment Requirements as determined by PED. - 9.
-While enrolled in middle school, students who qualify may take designated courses offered at the High School level for credit and used to meet graduation requirements. - 10.
-Starting with the graduating Class of 2015, in order to participate in the graduating ceremonies, students must have satisfactorily completed 26 credits and passed the New Mexico State Assessment Requirements, as determined by PED Alternate Demonstration of Competency (ADC). - 11.
+Students entering high school starting in the Fall 2009-2010 (Class of 2013 and thereafter) will have to pass the New Mexico State Assessment Requirements as determined by PED. - 9.-Reference 2015-16 Guidance Document for the Implementation of the New Mexico Alternative Demonstration of - 10.
+While enrolled in middle school, students who qualify may take designated courses offered at the High School level for credit and used to meet graduation requirements. - 11.
+Starting with the graduating Class of 2015, in order to participate in the graduating ceremonies, students must have satisfactorily completed 26 credits and passed the New Mexico State Assessment Requirements Assessment, as determined by PED Alternate Demonstration of Competency (ADC). - 12.
 All High Schools will identify and recognize the top 10% of the graduation class as part of the graduation ceremony.